Danilqa/sitdikov/README.md

 # Why do we have that dev dependencies?

-* `@eigenspace/codestyle` - includes tslint rules, config for typescript.
+* `@eigenspace/codestyle` - includes lint rules, config for typescript.
 * `@eigenspace/jest-screenshot-testing` - ui-screenshot testing library.
 * `@types/*` - contains type definitions for specific library.
 * `clean-webpack-plugin` - it's used for clean bundle before run building.